Hippocampus: Research

+Clinical significance

 Aging

-Age-related conditions such as Alzheimer's disease and other forms of dementia (for which hippocampal disruption is one of the earliest signs) have a severe impact on many types of cognition including memory.
-Even normal aging is associated with a gradual decline in some types of memory, including episodic memory and working memory (or short-term memory).
+Normal aging is associated with a gradual decline in some types of memory, including episodic memory and working memory (or short-term memory).
 Because the hippocampus is thought to play a central role in memory, there has been considerable interest in the possibility that age-related declines could be caused by hippocampal deterioration.
 Some early studies reported substantial loss of neurons in the hippocampus of elderly people, but later studies using more precise techniques found only minimal differences.
 Similarly, some MRI studies have reported shrinkage of the hippocampus in elderly people, but other studies have failed to reproduce this finding.
 There is, however, a reliable relationship between the size of the hippocampus and memory performance; so that where there is age-related shrinkage, memory performance will be impaired.
 There are also reports that memory tasks tend to produce less hippocampal activation in the elderly than in the young.
 Furthermore, a randomized control trial published in 2011 found that aerobic exercise could increase the size of the hippocampus in adults aged 55 to 80 and also improve spatial memory.

+Dementia

+In Alzheimer's disease (and other forms of dementia), the hippocampus is one of the first regions of the brain to be damaged;

+short-term memory loss and disorientation are included among the early symptoms.
+Amyloid beta deposits begin in the frontal lobes before the signs of neurofibrillary tangles are seen in the hippocampus.
+Damage to the hippocampus can also result from oxygen starvation (hypoxia), encephalitis, or medial temporal lobe epilepsy.
+Extensive, bilateral hippocampal damage may cause anterograde amnesia: the inability to form and retain new memories.

+Dementia is very often caused by cerebral ischemia that is believed to trigger changes in the hippocampus.
+Changes in CA1, the hippocampal area that underlies episodic memory, cause episodic memory impairment, the earliest symptom of post-ischemic dementia.